 Unfortunately, my sex education was sorely lacking, with no reference point for queer sex.
 So I turned to The L Word and free lesbian porn for guidance.
 But as anyone who has ever watched either knows, they aren't made to be educational.
 And after some intense googling, tips like "spell out the alphabet with your tongue" didn't help me understand how I was supposed to feel while doing it or how it could be a fun experience for both of us.

-After university, I still had little information on how to "go down on a girl" — which felt like an essential requirement as a queer woman (regardless of whether that was true).
+After college I still had little information on how to "go down on a girl" — which felt like an essential requirement as a queer woman (regardless of whether that was true).
 So I continued to look for resources on late-blooming bisexuals.
 In her 2021 memoir Greedy: Notes from a Bisexual Who Wants Too Much, Jen Winston shares an anecdote of her first time hooking up with a woman in her late 20s (hint: it doesn't end well).
-Despite knowing I wasn't alone in this predicament, I was still worried that I had missed out on that awkward time in school and university when the lack of sexual knowledge was mutual.
+Despite knowing I wasn't alone in this predicament, I was still worried that I had missed out on that awkward time in high school and college when the lack of sexual knowledge was mutual.

 So I did what any early-twentysomething does when they're afraid — I went dancing, tried to have fun and forget all about my painfully lacking experience.
 But of course, COVID had other plans.
 Rather than obsessing over my lack of familiarity with the complicated erogenous zones of genitalia, I looked for different ways to tap into pleasure.

 Sources of pleasure to me began to look like wearing the "nicer perfume" even if no one else was going to smell me.
-Or painting to experiment with colours rather than gain a skill.
+Or painting to experiment with colors rather than gain a skill.
 I'd sip slowly from a glass of cold, pulpy orange juice on humid summer nights to remind myself that life can be sweet and tangy.
 Anything that brought attention to my senses became an opportunity to explore pleasure — it didn't even need to be sexual.